Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Abstract

 \section{Abstract}

 We investigate the spin dynamics of a 1D spin-1/2 Heisenberg tetramer chain.
-Employing a combination of Density Matrix Renormalization Group, quantum renormalization group, and perturbation theory techniques, we compute the energy levels and the quantum phase diagram, analyze the phase transitions, and evaluate the $L$ and $K$ -edge resonant inelastic x-ray scattering (RIXS) spectrum of fractionalized and collective (single and multi-particle) excitations.
+Employing a combination of density matrix renormalization group, quantum renormalization group, and perturbation theory techniques, we compute the energy levels and the quantum phase diagram, analyze the phase transitions, and evaluate the dynamical structure factor (DSF), which is related to the inelastic neutron scattering (INS) spectrum and the resonant inelastic x-ray scattering (RIXS) spectrum of fractionalized and collective excitations.
 Our calculations suggest that the chain can transition between a hidden $Z_2\times Z_2$ discrete symmetry preserving tetramer phase and a Haldane phase with non-vanishing string order that breaks the hidden symmetry.
-These two gapped phases are intervened by an intermediate deconfined quantum critical state comprising of free spins and three-site doublets, which is a gapless critical phase with deconfined spinons.
+These two gapped phases are intervened by an intermediate deconfined quantum critical state comprising of free spins and three-site doublets, which is a gapless critical phase with deconfined spinons that can be detected either by INS or $L$-edge RIXS.
 We find that the tetramer chain can support fractionalized (spinon) and collective (triplon and quinton) excitations.
 In the ferromagnetic intra-tetramer limit, the chain can support a quinton excitation which has a five-fold degenerate excited state.
-String order parameter calculations suggest CuInVO$_5$ to be in a Haldane-like phase whose $L$ -edge RIXS spectrum can support observable triplon and quinton excitations.
-We also identify possible two-particle excitations (two-singlon, two-triplon, triplon-quinton, and two-quinton excitations) resulting from the double spin-flip effect in the $K$ -edge RIXS spectrum.
+String order parameter calculations suggest CuInVO$_5$ should be in a Haldane-like phase whose INS or $L$-edge RIXS spectrum can support observable single-spin excitations including triplon and quinton excitations.
+We also identify possible two-particle excitations (two-singlon, two-triplon, triplon-quinton, and two-quinton excitations) resulting from the double spin-flip effect in the $K$-edge RIXS spectrum.